 Multilateral Fund for the Implementation of the Montreal Protocol

 Funding size varies according to replenishment term.
 The MLF is replenished on a three-year basis by the donor countries.
-Contributions from developed countries (non-Article 5 countries) are assessed according to the UN scale of assessment.
-As of December 2016 the total contributions accrued to over USD 3.6 billion.
-In the context of the Kigali amendment USD 27 million have been pledged by a group of donor countries to enable early action on HFCs.
-Hence, these additional voluntary funds are likely to be approved in 2017 for funding early action on HFCs between 2018 and 2020.
+The most recent replenishment period accumulated USD 540 million (2018-2020).
+In the context of the Kigali amendment USD 25 million have been pledged by a group of donor countries to enable early action on HFCs.